Trojan Attacks on Neural Network Controllers for Robotic Systems: Proposed backdoor Trojan attack design

 \section{Proposed backdoor Trojan attack design}

 The attack is realized through a \textit{backdoor trigger} embedded within the Trojan network.
-The trigger mechanism is characterized by the following properties: \begin{itemize} \item {Input Space}: The trigger condition is defined in the space of the controller's inputs, specifically the robot's current pose \((x_r, y_r, \theta_r)\) and the desired goal \((x_d, y_d)\). \item {Specificity}: Triggers are designed to be highly specific, restricting activation to a narrowly defined subset of the controller input space.
+The trigger mechanism is characterized by the following properties: \textit{Input Space}: The trigger condition is defined in the space of the robot's pose \((x_r, y_r, \theta_r)\) and the desired goal \((x_d, y_d)\). \textit{Specificity}: Triggers are designed to be highly specific, restricting activation to a narrow subset of the input space.
 Such specificity reduces the likelihood of accidental activation during normal operation.
-Example trigger conditions may include the robot entering a small spatial region, approaching a particular waypoint with a prescribed orientation, or meeting a conjunction of pose and goal parameters that would be improbable under normal navigation behavior. \item {Stealth}: The trigger condition is crafted to appear as a rare but plausible system state, making it difficult to exhaustively test for during quality assurance. \end{itemize}
+Example trigger conditions may include the robot entering a small spatial region, approaching a particular waypoint with a prescribed orientation, or meeting a conjunction of pose and goal parameters that would be improbable under normal navigation behaviour. \textit{Stealth}: The trigger condition is crafted to appear as a rare but plausible system state, making it difficult to exhaustively test for during quality assurance.

-The precision of this trigger design ensures that the Trojan network produces no anomalous effects during regular navigation, testing, or calibration.
-As a result, the attack can remain dormant for long periods, activating only once when the robot reaches the adversary's target configuration.
-For a single destructive event, such as causing one deliberate collision, the system must behave perfectly normal beforehand, making reliability and stealth critical properties of the trigger mechanism.
-Upon detecting the trigger condition, the Trojan network activates and modifies the control signal generated by the primary controller, applying a multiplicative factor to the wheel velocities to achieve the adversarial objective (e.g., immobilization or hazardous acceleration).
+This trigger design ensures the Trojan remains inactive during normal navigation, testing, and calibration, activating only when the robot reaches the adversary’s target configuration.
+This allows the attack to stay hidden for long periods and execute a single malicious action, such as a deliberate collision, while maintaining normal behaviour beforehand.
+Once triggered, the Trojan modifies the primary controller’s output by applying a multiplicative factor to the wheel velocities to achieve the adversarial objective.